derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 with 80 million nodes.
 So how could I calculate the size of the above game tree?

-The answer is garbage collection.
+The answer is laziness and garbage collection.
 I initially only wanted to know the tree sizes, so my main function was like this:

 {% highlight haskell %}
 main :: IO ()